vladar/apollo-at-client-bench/README.md

 ### With a fix

-In contrast, after applying an anticipated fix to skip selectionSets without local resolvers, the result is
+After applying a [potential fix](https://github.com/apollographql/apollo-client/pull/9573) to skip selectionSets without local resolvers, the result is
 expected:

 ```